stanmaz/BBOalert/README.md

 Examples :

       //,4N,Blackwood 5 key cards               ,after any bidding sequence 4NT is Blackwood /^1N/,4N,Quantitative slam try            ,except after 1NT opening /4N--$/,5C,1 or 4 key cards               ,response to Blackwood /4N--$/,5D,0 or 3 key cards
       /4N--$/,5H,2 key cards without trump Queen
       /4N--$/,5S,2 key cards with trump Queen
-      /Db$/,--,to play doubled            ,in any case pass after double is to play /Db$/,Rd,forcing; may be SOS        ,but redouble is forcing
+      /Db$/,--,to play doubled                  ,in any case pass after double is to play /Db$/,Rd,forcing; may be SOS              ,but redouble is forcing /^(1N|1N----)$/,Db,for penalties

 Wildcards and regular expressions are powerfull features to get more compact code, but must be used carefully.